Configuration and Usage

 </project>

-When configuring the EAR Plugin in your pom.xml, you do not declare any <executions> elements in it because it is always invoked at least once during the package phase of an ear project.
+When configuring the EAR Plugin in your pom.xml, you do not declare an <executions> element in it because it is always invoked at least once during the package phase of an ear project.

 Executing and Generating your EAR Package

-The EAR Plugin replaces the Jar Plugin when your project <packaging> is ear.
-So to generate your EAR package, you need only call the package phase like so:
+The EAR Plugin replaces the JAR Plugin when your project <packaging> is ear.
+So to generate your EAR package, you need only call the package phase like this:

 mvn package